Gaslamp Historical/Architectural Walking Tour

 Reservations MUST be made by 11:00 AM FRIDAY.
 Reservations made after 11:00 am Friday must be confirmed.

 Opening a window to San Diego’s past, the Gaslamp Quarter Historical Foundation showcases the history of the Davis-Horton House built in 1850, as well as walking tours of the historic Gaslamp Quarter.
-This Walking Tour takes place every Saturday at 11:00 AM starting at the Davis-Horton House at 410 Island Avenue.
+This Walking Tour takes place Saturdays at 11:00 AM starting at the Davis-Horton House at 410 Island Avenue.

 The tour takes place rain or shine: NO REFUNDS.